ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

    This extension is part of accepted, unimplemented proposal `#285`_; there is no intended change in the description here.

+   Being able to turn off this extension is necessary to uphold the EBP_.

 .. _gadt-syntax:

 GADT syntax to distinguish universals and existentials